What's the Best Software for Tagging Files?

 There is good context-sensitive help available beside most buttons and menu options.

-The main SetTags screen showing tagged input items of different types is shown below:
+The main SetTags screen showing input items is shown below:

 Single or multiple files, folder content or a single folder (or files) can be selected from the File menu items.
 The tags to be applied can be created (or edited) from the button below the main list.
 When a file (or files) or a folder are loaded, the Add from Slideshow button is enabled, allowing tags to be added from a slideshow view of any files loaded.
 When one or more tags are selected, the Add Tag(s) button in the Actions group is enabled and tags can be applied to all loaded by clicking it.